BUSM 7029 Event Management

 Coordinator Catherine Link Opens in new window

 Description Event management draws on a wide range of skills involved in functioning in the hospitality industry.
 Whilst investigating the concept of events, students are asked to consider the logistics and management involved in creating an event-based experience for their guests.
-To facilitate the provision of an event experience, this unit investigates areas of risk management, planning and logistics, event stakeholders and media and volunteer management.
+To facilitate the provision of an event experience, this subject investigates areas of risk management, planning and logistics, event stakeholders and media and volunteer management.

 Student Contribution Band HECS Band 4 10cp